Do engineers invent stuff? It depends on the job. Some engineers invent new things, while others put those inventions into action.

 How do engineers think of what to invent?

-Which discipline of engineering to enter to become an inventor?
+Which engineering discipline to dive into as an inventor?

 - Food processing

 Computer science: Develop software to enhance the lives of individuals and businesses.
 Anything repetitive is just begging for automation.

 Electrical engineering: With modern devices depending heavily on circuitry and electricity, there’s ample opportunity to innovate by upgrading older electrical devices or modernizing mechanical ones.